codeAligned/JP_Notes/jp_atom_notes.md

 Inside Settings there is an Editor Setting called __Soft Wrap__.
 This means that the text displayed in your editor will wrap to a new line based on how large the current Atom window is.
 If you make it larger, then more text will fit on one line.
 A line that is wrapped is _not_ a new line as far as the editor is concerned, it is just a display convenience.
 For those coding on laptops, which is most of us, the ability to visually wrap text based on how large I choose the window to be is a screen real estate-maximizing luxury.
 It's also excellent for notes.

 Some people may want to enforce a Hard Wrap at a set line length, which is fine.
 But for working on a laptop, I find the Soft Wrap (_not_ Soft Wrap at Line Length, which I disable) option to be most flexible and effective.
 Do note that having long, multi-line statements or comments in code can make it very messy and frustrating to others reading your work on a different monitor setup (e.g. requiring them to scroll comically far to the right).
 To address this, I always implement a manual New Line return near the edge of the Atom window.
 But having Soft Wrap allows me the chance to have a keyword or statement extend slightly beyond this when it makes sense instead of forcing it onto a new line prematurely.
 Ultimately this is a user preference, but one I am advocating for.

+##### Tab v.
+Enter to "Confirm" Auto-completion Suggestions
+Depending on personal preference, one may wish to have `TAB` be the "confirm" key instead of `ENTER`.
+The default is either `ENTER` or both.
+I use `TAB` only because whenever I hit the `ENTER` key, I want it to immediately cause a new line return regardless of if my cursor is currently in the middle of a word which is prompting an auto-complete suggestion.
+By using `ENTER` as the confirmation key, the auto-complete suggestion will expand into the area at which your cursor was placed when you hit `ENTER`.
+This bugs me greatly, so I use only `TAB`, much like in MS Excel.
+The setting to change this option is nestled away in the Atom package __autocomplete-plus__.